xunger99/U-net-with-Wiener-Hopf/README.md

 # U-net-with-Wiener-Hopf
 U-net with Wiener-Hopf method.

 The files are prepared for the demonstration in the artile: "Deep neural networks for waves assisted by the Wiener--Hopf method", which is under consideration by Royal Society Porceedings A. The official link of this article will be updated once the paper is published.
+The data and code shared here follow GNU General Public License v3.0.

 Steps:
 0. Install Keras, etc.